-Your computer may be equipped with a built-in MOTION EYE camera.
-See the online Specifications to find whether your model is equipped with the built-in MOTION EYE camera.
+Your computer is equipped with a built-in MOTION EYE camera.

 The built-in MOTION EYE camera adds video functionality to instant messaging software and video editing software.

 Turning on the computer activates the built-in MOTION EYE camera, so the computer is ready for a video conference using such software.